poornima-taranath/company-template/README.md

 ### Features

- This is just a website that showcases tailwind properties and using them for building large client side applications.
+ This is a non-functional website that showcases tailwind properties and using them for building large client side applications.